Lottery winnings and divorce: do ex-spouses have to share?

 As more and more people take part in lotteries and prize draws, it is inevitable that many of those who win will either be or become, involved in a divorce – hopefully not as a result of the lottery winnings!

 Although it has no legal basis, the generally held belief is that if you are married then, when your numbers come up, your spouse is entitled to half of the winnings.
 But with regards to lottery winnings and divorce, is this still necessarily the case?
-For example,if you were to split up either before or after your win.
+Can lottery winnings be considered matrimonial property as part of financial settlements?
+And what would the difference be if you were to split up either before or after your win?

-This landmark ruling thought to be the first in the UK on lottery winnings and divorce, is centred around a hotel porter who claimed a proportion of his former wife’s lottery winnings.
-(You can read the BBC’s article here for more information)
+This ruling, thought to be the first in the UK on lottery winnings and divorce, is centred around a hotel porter who claimed a proportion of his former wife’s lottery winnings.

 The couple had been living in a Council house when his wife won the money without her husband’s knowledge more than 10 years ago.
 The Judge found that the wife had been playing the National Lottery, without her husband’s knowledge, from her own earned income and thus the starting point was that the lottery prize of £500,000 was ‘non-matrimonial money’.
 However, the wife then used some of the money to purchase what became the new family home.
 In doing so, she converted that part of her non-matrimonial asset into matrimonial property.